niklonberg/wordle-react-app/README.md

 During development I ran into an error with Git that prevented me in pushing changes halfway through the project.

-Finished version of this project can be found at: https://github.com/niklonberg/wordle-react
+As a quick and dirty fix I copied the code from this repo into a new one, which can be found here: https://github.com/niklonberg/wordle-react